Reading

 SJA Notes

 * Lord God Almighty, thank You for Your steadfast love and faithfulness without end.
-Please show us a little more of You today from Your word.
+Please show us a little more of You from Your word today.

-“And a man wrestled with him until the breaking of the day.
-When the man saw that he did not prevail against Jacob, he touched his hip socket, and Jacob’s hip was put out of joint as he wrestled with him.”
+“And a man wrestle with him until the breaking of the day.
+When the man saw that he did not prevail against Jacob, he touched his hip socket, and Jacob’s hip was put out of join as he wrestled with him.”

 Jacob wrestled with God!

-There are many elements, deep truths, that are bound up in this passage – And one of them is this.
+There are many elements, deep truths, that are bound up in this passage.
+One of them is this.

 Jacob wrestled with God, and prevailed.